tc39/proposal-private-fields/README.md

     PrivateFieldDefinition[?Yield]
 ```

-Each private field definition creates a lexical binding from a private name to a unique internal slot key.
+Each private field definition creates a lexical binding from a private name to a unique private slot key.

 If an initializer is provided, it is run immediately after the **this** value has been bound to the new object.
 In derived classes, this will occur after the super call is evaluated.